Vit-ts/DevOps_online_Kharkiv_2020Q42021Q1/m2/task2.1/readme.md

 > ![GitHub Logo](screens/1.4_7.png)

-## Detached the virtual machine from the group and delete the group if it is empty:
+## Detached the virtual machine from the group and deleted the group if it is empty:

 > VBoxManage modifyvm "kanivets" --groups ""